 Incidents involving the use of a roadblock or forcible stopping will require a written report to be generated by the officer(s) involved, approved by the supervisor.
-In addition, there will be an administrative review of each incident to determine if proper procedures were followed.
+In addition, an Administrative Review team designated by the Chief of Police will conduct an administrative review of each incident to determine if proper procedures were followed.